InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

   * If you are asked to 'Commit directly' vs 'Create a new branch', see [branching details](#use-branches-when-creating-new-patterns).
 6. Propose this new file and then also create a Pull Request (PR)

 Your done!
 This creates a separate branch and creates a Pull Request (PR) all in one fell swoop!
+PR's are the mechanism we use for our multi-step Review process.
+See next steps in [Interacting with Pattern Reviews](#c-interacting-with-patterns-reviews).

-Like the command-line better? *As an alternative, you can utilize git's native command line instead* [We have a separate set of technical instructions here](/meta/technical-git-howto.md).
+Like the command-line better? *As an alternative, you can utilize git's native command line instead*.
+[We have a separate set of technical instructions here](/meta/technical-git-howto.md).

 ## Use Branches When Creating New Patterns